To be eligible to become a Canadian citizen, you must meet all conditions, including:

 Статус постоянного жителя

-If you’re applying for citizenship, you must have:
+Regardless of your age, if you are applying for citizenship, you must have:

-- permanent resident (PR) status in Canada
+- Permanent Resident (PR) status in Canada

 - no unfulfilled conditions related to your PR status